 What Is Semi-Rugged?

 Semi-rugged laptops are designed for professionals who need an office-style computer with a full keyboard.
 These users also spend portions of their day in hard-hat or non-office environments where safety and climate control cannot be guaranteed.
-These places may include workshops, factory floors, vehicles, and generally the outdoors.
+These places may include workshops, factory floors, vehicles, and the outdoors.

 Semi-rugged notebooks offer a brighter screen than what the average laptop screen shows (roughly 250 nits), so workers can use these devices under sunlight.
 These devices are also rated to withstand a one-meter (three-foot) drop, IP53-certified waterproof & dustproof, and have a MIL-STD-810G/H rating.